hoangthangta/Wikidata2Text/README.md

 ```
 **The data collection process will take time about several days to a week, consider to hangout your code on the server.**

-# How to evaluate your mapping data
+# How to evaluate your mapped data?

+To check the mapped data, we use several methods:
+- Entitylinking methods
+- Cumulative rates
+- Noise fitering
+- Relationships between sentence predicates against Wikidata properties and qualifiers